El Golfo - The Green Lake in Lanzarote

 El Golfo has been declared a nature reserve and so now it's forbidden to swim in the lake, which is why it's surrounded by a wooden fence.

-From the parking lot there's a dirt pathway that takes you to the viewpoint from where you can admire the lake and take the best photos.
+From the parking lot, there's a dirt pathway that takes you to the viewpoint from where you can admire the lake and take the best photos.

 Since Lago Verde is situated on the west side of the island, it is a great place to come and watch the sunset, especially because the area becomes very quiet and the bus tours are gone, so you're likely to be pretty much alone.

-El Golfo - the village
+El Golfo - A quiet village in Lanzarote

 The name El Golfo actually belongs to the small village situated in the close proximity of the lagoon.